ITI/ICS-Security-Tools/tools/testbeds/README.md

 - [MiniCPS](https://github.com/scy-phy/minicps) - MiniCPS: a framework for Cyber-Physical Systems real-time simulation, built on top of mininet.- [Oil Pumpjack](https://github.com/Cisco-Talos/oil-pumpjack) - Cisco-Talos repository contains all the materials to create your own oil pumpjack environment.
 - [TESP](https://github.com/pnnl/tesp/) - PNNL's Transactive Energy Simulation Platform (TESP).
 The intended use case for TESP is to focus on the development and testing of transactive control agents, without having to build up a large system simulation infrastructure

+## Survey

+- [Industrial Control Systems Testbed Survey](https://spritz.math.unipd.it/projects/ics_survey/) - This page aims to collect and share the current state of the art Industrial Control Systems (ICS) Testbed and Datasets developed for security research.
+We think that this collection can help the ICS security community see the current research trend worldwide and find useful information to support future studies. [paper here](https://t.co/H6jiV2bLee)

 (creative commons license)